KevinKSingh/League_Stats/README.md

 1. Subtract the list of match ids which have already been processed from the ones which need to be processed
 2. Create a script to parse the data from the match JSON files to store champion specific information
-3. Add Separate account functionality, i.e. I want my main account data to be separate from smurf accounts
+3. Add Separate account functionality
+  - i.e. I want my main account data to be separate from smurf accounts
+  - read accounts in from a list to be processed eg my_accounts = ['acc_1', 'acc_2] then func_do_everthing(my_accounts)

 ## Future Development